evsamsonov/trengin/README.md

 The `ClosePosition` method should close the position.
 It should return an instance of the closed position.

-The `ChangeConditionalOrder` method should modify the conditional order.
+The `ChangeConditionalOrder` method should modify the conditional orders.
 It should return the updated position.

 ## Position

 The Position describes a trading position.
-It contains a unique ID, primary and extra data about the position.
+It contains a unique ID, primary and extra data.
 It can be in two states - open or closed.
-Some methods return the correct value only when the position is closed.

-The Extra is additional data should only be used for informational purposes and should not be tied to the logic of the trading strategy and execution module, except in cases of local use.
+The Extra is additional data should only be used for informational purposes and should not be tied to the logic of the trading Strategy and Broker implementation, except in cases of local use.

-It's created through the `NewPosition` constructor.
+Use `NewPosition` constructor to create Position.
 The position must be created and closed in the Broker implementation.
-A copy of the position with the ability to set additional data is passed to the Strategy implementation.

 **Fields**